-AP BIOLOGY 4370
+AP BIOLOGY

-Grades 11-12 1 Weighted Credit This course is designed to prepare students for the AP Biology exam and to meet the objectives of general biology courses at the college level.
+This course is designed to prepare students for the AP Biology exam and to meet the objectives of general biology courses at the college level.
 A series of a minimum of eight (8) required experiments for the AP Exam are conducted along with additional lab experiences.
 Students taking this course are encouraged to take the AP Exam.
-NOTE: Summer assignments are required.